codeaprendiz/learn_devops/kubernetes/README.md

-Kafka On local Using Helm | [Installing Kafka on local using helm](local-mac/task-008-kafka) Kafdrop for kafka monitoring | [Kafdrop for kafka monitoring](local-mac/task-009-kafdrop) Kafdrop on kops authenticated by Oauth2-proxy | [Kafdrop OAuth2-proxy kops traefik](aws/task-004-oauth2-proxy)
+Kafka On local Using Helm | [Installing Kafka on local using helm](local-mac/task-008-kafka) Kafdrop for kafka monitoring | [Kafdrop for kafka monitoring](local-mac/task-009-kafdrop) Kafdrop on kops authenticated by Oauth2-proxy | [Kafdrop OAuth2-proxy kops traefik](aws/task-004-oauth2-proxy) Traefik Custom Changes in Image for X-trace-id with kops | [Kops Custom Traefik with X-Trace-ID for every request](aws/task-005-kops-with-treafik-customization)

 Domain | Tasks |
 ---    | --- |